linev/examples/batch/Readme.md

 Idea to check how current JSROOT graphics works in browser headless mode, using RWebWindow.
 To run example:

-    root.exe -l -b --web chrome testBatch.cxx+
+    root.exe -l -b --web=chrome testBatch.cxx

+If run in batch mode, headless browser will be started.
+Means no window appears but just browser procvess will try to connect to RWebWindow instance.
-It reads data from hsimple.root file, sends histogram to headless browser, plot it with lego2 options, and sends png image back.
-Actions async and takes few seconds.
+Once connection established, ROOT reads hsimple.root file, sends histogram to headless browser.

-Currently if JSROOT runs in batch mode, WebGL automatically deactivated - even if browser claims support of WebGL.
+Browser will produce PNG and SVG image with lego2 options, and sends images back.
+Actions are async and takes few seconds.